Want to know more?

 This is the first watch ever that measures breathing.
 We can therefore correlate breathing to heart rate variations.
 This correlation is a key component when establishing how well the vagus nerve is functioning.

-Our vagus nerve stimulation therapies aim to reduce anxiety and relieve symptoms in a number of currently untreatable neurological diseases such as Chronic Fatigue, Depression, Migraine and Multiple Sclerosis.
-In Cambridge(UK) and Jinan (China) we are also cooperating with scientists to help autists and speeding up post stroke recovery.
+Our vagus nerve stimulation medical grade therapies aim to reduce anxiety and relieve symptoms in a number of currently untreatable neurological diseases such as Chronic Fatigue, Depression, Migraine and Multiple Sclerosis.
+In Cambridge(UK) we are also cooperating with scientists to help autists to reduce anxiety and speeding up post stroke recovery by improving neuronal plasticity.

 We have now however decided to move ‘step-by-step’ to the consumer market and learn from our first clients, starting with a consumer trial during which we only sell 100 watches.
 As part of this trial the first 100 who purchase a Vagus ECG Watch will be invited to join the Nerve Explorer initiative.